-Cats Claw has many phytochemical elements that consist of oxidole alkaloids, quinovic acid glycosides, antioxidant chemicals, plant sterols and carboxyl alkyl esters.
-All of these are thought to have, in varying degrees, an action that can be attributed to the many benefits that Cats Claw is attributed with.
-Listed below are the known chemical elements of Cats Claw.
+Cats Claw has many phytochemical elements that consist of oxidole alkaloids, quinovic acid glycosides, antioxidants, plant sterols and carboxyl alkyl esters.
+All of these are thought to have, in varying degrees, an action that can be attributed to the many benefits of Cats Claw.

 Phytonutrients: Ajmalicine, akuammigine, campesterol, catechin, carboxyl alkyl esters, chlorogenic acid, cinchonain, corynantheine, corynoxeine, daucosterol, epicatechin, harman, hirsuteine, hirsutine, iso-pteropodine, loganic acid, lyaloside, mitraphylline, oleanolic acid, palmitoleic acid, procyanidins, pteropodine, quinovic acid glycosides, rhynchophylline, rutin, sitosterols, speciophylline, stigmasterol, strictosidines, uncarine A thru F, and vaccenic acid.